 Even when there is no statute that allows tolling, judges can sometimes extend filing deadlines through a common law practice known as “equitable tolling.”
 The specific situations that allow equitable tolling vary dramatically from state to state, and some states do not allow equitable tolling at all.

-Because deadlines for filing can be extended or limited in many different ways, it is best to talk with a lawyer who is familiar with the laws in your state.
+Deadlines for filing can be extended or limited in many different ways.
+Talk to our experienced lawyers to learn more about the laws in your state.

 Civil Lawsuits for Criminal Conduct